kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 ```{note}
 Versioning doesn't work with `PartitionedDataSet`.
 You can't use both of them at the same time.
 ```
-To add [Versioning](../data/kedro_io.md#versioning) support to the new dataset we need to extend the [AbstractVersionedDataSet](/kedro.io.AbstractVersionedDataSet) to:
+To add versioning support to the new dataset we need to extend the [AbstractVersionedDataSet](/kedro.io.AbstractVersionedDataSet) to:

 * Accept a `version` keyword argument as part of the constructor